Data Model

 - some

-u_nk-derived observables fail on positive infinity - observable-based preprocessing using
+u_nk-derived observables fail on positive infinity - observable-based preprocessing using an external potential-energy series such as

 EPtotcan still work if the external observable is finite